oxidane/tmuxomatic/README.md

+## Legal

-## Copyright and License
+#### Copyright

 Copyright 2013-2014, Oxidane.
 All rights reserved.

+#### License

 The `windowgram` module is presently not licensed for use outside the tmuxomatic project.
 For more information, including future plans for an open source license, please see the file `windowgram.py`.

-All other source is distributed under the [BSD 3-Clause License](http://opensource.org/licenses/BSD-3-Clause).
-The copyright and license must be included with any use, modification, or redistribution of the source.
+Everything else is distributed under the [BSD 3-Clause License](http://opensource.org/licenses/BSD-3-Clause).
+The copyright and license must be included with any use, modification, or redistribution.
 See the license for details.